skrecc/MobileDeviceDevelopmentInCSharp/README.md

 ### Native Development with Platform-specific Tools
 Native development offers the most direct access to platform-specific features and performance but requires specific knowledge for each platform.
+Generally saying each platform has it's own specific of: application infrastructure, data persistence, networking, background processing, testing and debugging, CI/CD.

 #### iOS
-* Swift knowledge - is the primary language used for iOS app development
+* Swift or Objective-C knowledge - as they are the primary languages used for iOS app development
 * iOS Software Development Kit (SDK) knowledge
-* Xcode official integrated development environment (IDE) for iOS app development
+* Xcode is official IDE for iOS app development
 * Understanding the principles of UI design for iOS apps
-* Understanding of platform specifics for: application infrastructure, data persistence, networking, background processing, testing and debugging, App Store app deployment
+* App Store app deployment
+* Testing tools: XCTest
+* CI/CD: Bitrise or Jenkins

+#### Android
-#### Android - Java or Kotlin with Android Studio
+* Java or Kotlin knowledge - as they are the primary languages used for Android app development
+* Android Software Development Kit (SDK) knowledge
+* Android Studio official IDE
+* Understanding the principles of UI design for Android apps, Android UI layouts using XML files.
+* Google Play Store app deployment
+* Testing tools: JUnit, Espresso or Mockito
+* CI/CD: Jenkins

 There is also several possibilities to use C# with other frameworks.